btn-group/az_trading_competition/README.md

 For the meanwhile, the best option is to select official sources for price that have an api for prices with time range.

+### Note about minting an NFT on registration

+Was thinking the easiest way to go about it would be to:
+1. create a collection on artzero
+2. Whitelist the trading competition smart contract
+3. Have the whitelist phase up until registration for trading competition ends
+4. Setup the trading competition smart contract to mint a nft everytime someone registers and then send it to the user.
+5. Rest of the collection will be made public after that.

+During whitelist phase, the price would be 0, then public whatever you reckon.

 ## Getting Started

 ### Prerequisites